 Our logo:

 The mascot displayed in the logo of Kinjin is Haru and represents both classical and modern Japanese culture.
-To capture Japan’s classical culture, Haru is dressed as a samurai holding a banner containing the Japanese characters for Kinjin.
+To capture Japan’s classical culture, Haru is dressed as a samurai, holding a banner containing the Japanese characters for Kinjin.
 Behind Haru is the familiar red sun from the Japanese flag.
 The letters “Kinjin” are written calligraphically, which is a classical art form in Japan.
 The modern culture is captured by the manga inspired art style used to portray Haru.
 Mascots are also very popular in Japan, with even prefectures having their own mascot.
 Finally, Haru was given a Kinjin flare with gold, black and red, those being the main colors of Kinjin.